 If cheese has mold growing on it, should I throw it away?

-Soft cheeses, such as cottage cheese, cream cheese and ricotta, with mold should be discarded.
-The same goes for any kind of cheese that's shredded, crumbled or sliced.
+Soft cheeses, such as cottage cheese, cream cheese and ricotta, with mold should be tossed.
+Also throw out any shredded, crumbled or sliced cheese with mold.

-With these cheeses, the mold can send threads throughout the cheese — contaminating more than you see.
-In addition, harmful bacteria, such as listeria, brucella, salmonella and E. coli, can grow along with the mold.
+With these cheeses, the mold can spread through the cheese, even if you can't see it.
+Also, harmful bacteria, such as listeria, brucella, salmonella and Escherichia coli, can grow with the mold.

 From Mayo Clinic to your inbox